ldeso/klima.leodesouza.net/src/carbon-classes.md

 ### Setting the kVCM Market Cap in Practice

-In practice, only up to 50% of the kVCM can be allocated to carbon classes as the other 50% are required for liquidity.
-In order to reach the desired carbon prices and supply, the kVCM market cap must therefore be set to:
+In practice, only up to roughly 20% of the kVCM can be allocated to carbon classes by the Klima Foundation.
+In order to reach the desired carbon prices and supply, the kVCM market cap must therefore be set to (at least):

 <div id="equation-3">